GuillaumeR16/env_claims_detector/README.md

 <img width="800" alt="image" src="https://github.com/noelopez-E4S/env_claims_detector/assets/114017894/f2ae0a7b-e461-4fa4-82f9-d60a5d5e6879"> <br>

-2. Through a targeted analysis of environmental claims and the use of a selective tokenizer to remove insignificant words, we identified recurring buzzwords associated with environmental claims.
-The top three “buzzwords”, namely "energy," "environmental," and "reduce," are the most present words in these sentences.
+2. Through a targeted analysis of environmental claims and the use of a selective tokenizer to remove insignificant words, we identified recurring "buzzwords" associated with environmental claims.
+The top three buzzwords, namely "energy," "environmental," and "reduce," are the most present words in these sentences.
 As a result, it is plausible that sentences containing these buzzwords in our testing set have a higher likelihood of being classified as environmental claims by our further predictive models.

 <img width="800" alt="image" src="https://github.com/noelopez-E4S/env_claims_detector/assets/114017894/0ba6d398-6507-4b43-b90d-33f319387fa3"> <br>